Healthy Homes Assessment Pukerua Bay

 Rental Property Home Assessments Pukerua Bay

-Property rental areas that are affected through Health Homes Standards.
+Rental property areas affected through Healthy Homes Standards.
 Healthy Homes Standards in Pukerua Bay include each:

 • Living Rooms